 Since 2009, WaterSense has engaged in stakeholder efforts to evaluate the potential for a more formal commercial and institutional program.

-- WaterSense 2012 CI Stakeholder Meeting - One focus of the meeting was describing the approach used by ENERGY STAR to benchmarking energy and the implications for water benchmarking.
+- WaterSense CI Stakeholder Meetings - A 2009 meeting outlined the possibility of expanding the program to include opportunities for the CI sector, with a white paper as an output.
+A 2012 meeting described the approach used by ENERGY STAR to benchmarking energy and the implications for water benchmarking.

-The BMPs in WaterSense at Work recommend the use of many types of ENERGY STAR products because they include water factors to ensure products are both water and energy efficient.
+The best management practices in WaterSense at Work recommend the use of many types of ENERGY STAR products because they include water factors to ensure products are both water and energy efficient.
 ENERGY STAR's commercial building program has also developed many resources to assist commercial facilities reduce their energy use.
-Many of these resources are also beneficial to facilities interested in improving their water efficiency.
+Many other federal resources are also beneficial to facilities interested in improving their water efficiency.

 This page is designed to assist federal agencies in fulfilling these requirements.
-To comply, federal agencies should:
+To comply, federal agencies can:

 ►Purchase WaterSense Labeled Products

-On average, WaterSense labeled products are 20 percent more water-efficient than conventional models on the market, and provides equal or superior performance.
+WaterSense labeled products are at least 20 percent more water-efficient than conventional models on the market, and provides equal or superior performance.
 All WaterSense labeled products are certified to meet EPA's efficiency and performance criteria by an independent, third-party laboratory.
-WaterSense currently labels a variety of both indoor and outdoor products that can be found in retail locations nationwide.
+WaterSense currently labels a variety of both indoor and outdoor products that can be easily identified and installed in federal facilities.

 Incorporate the following procurement language into purchasing agreements:

-- The vendor must, where applicable, provide WaterSense labeled products.
-The vendor is encouraged to check for updated lists of WaterSense labeled products.
+- The vendor must, where applicable, provide WaterSense labeled and ENERGY STAR certified products.
+The vendor is encouraged to check for updated lists of applicable product categories.

 ►Use Contractors Certified by a WaterSense Labeled Program